A hidden Markov model for statistical arbitrage in international crude oil futures markets: Empirical analysis

 \section{Empirical analysis}

-This section is divided into four sections.
+This section is divided into four subsections.
 In Section \ref{subsec:AnIllustrativeExample}, we perform the cointegration analysis among the three futures prices over a fixed time period.
 In Section \ref{subsec:TestingTheStrategies}, we evaluate and compare the performance of the statistical arbitrage strategies introduced in Section \ref{subsec:ParisTradingStrategies}.
-In Section \ref{subsec:validationOfTheResults}, we verify the robustness of our findings by testing the statistical arbitrage strategies over different time periods and with respect to different levels of transaction costs.
-Finally, in Section \ref{subsec:DuabiInsteadOfShangai}, we replace the Shanghai futures contract with the Dubai futures and evaluate the performance of the corresponding statistical arbitrage strategies.
+In Section \ref{subsec:DifferentUnderlyings}, we test our strategies with respect to different choices of the futures contracts, replacing the Shanghai futures with the Dubai futures.
+Finally, in Section \ref{subsec:validationOfTheResults}, we verify the robustness of our findings by testing the statistical arbitrage strategies with respect to different levels of transaction costs and over different time periods.